DomFerri/esp-temp-embedded/README.md

 # esp-temp-embedded
-Embedded software for the portable temperature sensor.
+Embedded software for a portable temperature sensor using an ESP8266 board.